Are electric cars worth the cash?

 When it will cost you

 Electric cars are more expensive upfront than their petrol or diesel counterparts.
-It will naturally depend on the model and options you’re looking for, but city cars start at around EUR21,000 and luxury models can exceed EUR75,000.
+It will naturally depend on the model and options you’re looking for, but city cars start at around EUR 20,000 and luxury models can exceed EUR 100,000.
 Though prices are falling and narrowing the gap, you will still have to shell out more for an electric car than one with an internal combustion engine.

-On top of the initial cost, replacement batteries also drive up the price, with a battery for a small urban car often topping EUR4,000.
-But with an average lifespan of 150,000 km, you won’t need to worry about replacing it often.
-In addition, some manufacturers let you lease the battery rather than buying it.
-Plan to spend an average of EUR70/month if you go this route.
+On top of the initial cost, replacement batteries also drive up the price, with the cost of a battery varying considerably based on the vehicle’s energy capacity and model.
+You should expect to pay at least EUR 4,000 for a small urban model.
+But with an average lifespan of 1,000 to 1,500 charge cycles, i.e. around 10 to 15 years (at a rate of 15,000 to 30,000 km/year), you won’t need to worry about replacing it often.
+In addition, batteries are typically under warranty for the first eight years or 160,000 km and some manufacturers let you lease the battery rather than buying it.
+Plan to spend between EUR 70 and EUR 120 per month if you go down this route.

 Lastly, if you believe that time really is money, charging an electric car can cost a fortune.
-Unlike a traditional petrol or diesel engine, it takes a lot longer than five minutes to “refill”.
-Between rapid charging stations that charge to 80% capacity in 30 minutes and household outlets that take 8 hours for a full charge, you’ll need patience and an ability to plan ahead.
+Unlike a traditional petrol or diesel engine, it (currently) takes a lot longer than five minutes to “refill”.
+Between rapid charging stations that charge to 80% capacity in 20 to 30 minutes and household outlets that take 6 to 24 hours for a full charge (depending on whether or not you have a home EV charger), you’ll need patience and an ability to plan ahead.
 Fortunately, the industry continues to progress on bringing charge times down.

 What it will save you

 It goes without saying that you’ll save a lot of money on fuel.
-Generally, 100 km in an electric car costs EUR2, compared to at least EUR6 for diesel engines (which are already cheaper than conventional petrol engines).
-This means you can cut your fuel costs by two thirds!
+Generally, 100 km in an electric car costs around EUR 3, compared with at least EUR 7 for diesel engines (which are already cheaper than conventional petrol engines).
+This means you can cut your fuel costs in half at least!
 What’s more, you have a supply right in your own home.
 Remember, you can use the same electricity to charge your car that you use to heat your oven or cool your refrigerator – there’s no need to change your set-up.

 Electric cars have lower maintenance costs, as you don’t need to replace the motor oil, filters or exhaust pipe, and there’s no wear and tear from internal fuel combustion.